annegautham/annegautham.github.io/src/content/notes/robotic_manipulation/02-foundations.md

 ## Spaces and Representations

+### Charts and Atlases

+**Charts** are local coordinate representations that handle singularities better than global representations. **Singular points** are locations where certain properties are not well-defined.

-Charts are local, better to handel some singularities, multiple charts are called an 'atlas'.
-Singular points are those where some properties are not well defined.
-In general, we describe space with more numbers than needed, and subject them to constraints.
+Multiple charts together form an **atlas**, providing complete coverage of the space.
+In general, we describe configuration spaces using more coordinates than strictly necessary, then subject them to appropriate constraints.

 ## Types of Constraints

+### Holonomic vs. Nonholonomic Constraints

-If there are N coordinates, and k independent holonomic constraints, it reduce an n-dim C-space to n-k dof.
-Pfaffian constraints are constraints on velocity, such as $A(\theta)\ddot \theta = 0$.
-Nonholonomic if constraints on velocity don't restrict configuration constraints.
+**Holonomic Constraints**: If there are $N$ coordinates and $k$ independent holonomic constraints, they reduce an $n$-dimensional configuration space to $(n-k)$ degrees of freedom.

+**Pfaffian Constraints**: Constraints on velocity, such as $A(\theta)\dot{\theta} = 0$.
+These are **nonholonomic** if the velocity constraints do not restrict the configuration space itself.

+### Task Space vs. Workspace

-Task space is teh space in which a task is most naturally represented - independent of robot.
-Workspace is specification of space reachable of robot.
+**Task Space**: The space in which a task is most naturally represented, independent of the specific robot design.

-Implicit (more #), Explicit (less #, minimal description)

-Given a diff-drive robot: how many holonomic constraints k and nonholonomic constraints m are on it given non-slip...
+**Workspace**: The specification of the reachable space for a particular robot configuration.

+### Representation Types

+**Implicit Representation**: Uses more parameters than necessary (overcomplete) **Explicit Representation**: Uses minimal parameters for complete description

+## Example: Differential Drive Robot

+Consider a differential drive robot with non-slip wheel constraints:

+### System Analysis

-1. Controls on robot (2), the wheel speeds.
+1. **Controls**: The robot has **2 control inputs** - the left and right wheel speeds
-2. There are 3 velocity constraints (Pffafian)...
+2. **Velocity Constraints**: There are **3 Pfaffian constraints** on the system velocities
-3. How many are holonomic / how many are nonholonomic...
+3. **Constraint Classification**:
+   - **1 nonholonomic constraint**: No-slip rolling condition

-- 1 nonholonomic, 2 holonomic
+   - **2 holonomic constraints**: Wheel-ground contact conditions

+This constraint structure determines the robot's motion capabilities and planning requirements.